Essex 2018/19Read more about Essex

 Zoë Billingham, Her Majesty’s Inspector of Fire and Rescue Services

 We are satisfied with some aspects of the performance of Essex County Fire and Rescue Service (FRS).
-But there are several areas where the service needs to
+But there are several areas where the service needs to make improvements.

 We judged Essex County FRS to require improvement to the effectiveness of its service.
 It requires improvement to how it: